ExtraTNT/ExtraTNT/README.md

 ## What i know
+ - not a complete list, because there is to much to add... but i guess this selection says about nothing, so i added exactly that...
  - not a lot :D
  - Cross = more than 2 lines...
  - no Cross = used once or twice